lambda-fairy/lambda-fairy.github.io/blog/0-draft-0-comments.md

 ```

 Whether a language supports nested comments speaks to this fundamental trade-off.
-Do the designers care more about being easy to use, or easy to implement?
+Do the designers care more about being *easy to use*, or *easy to implement*?

 ## Comments are control flow